FAQ on the redesign of euro banknotes

 Q1 Why do we need new banknotes?

 All central banks regularly upgrade their banknotes or develop new ones to deter counterfeiters.
 The first series of euro banknotes was introduced over 20 years ago and the second series started entering into circulation in 2013.
-We are now in the process of developing future euro banknotes.
-This is an opportunity to make them also more attractive, relatable and inclusive for all Europeans, including people with a visual impairment.
+We are now in the process of developing the future euro banknotes.
+This is an opportunity to make our banknotes more attractive, relatable and inclusive for all Europeans, including people with a visual impairment.

 We also want euro banknotes to be as sustainable and environmentally friendly as possible, so we are looking at opportunities to reduce their environmental impact.